 Once again, if you can spell Mitchell for a half-hour shift at the greeting table, he would appreciate it.
 Please let me know if you can help.

-Text mitchell at 830-255-7423 if you’d like a ride there, a ride home, company walking to or from your car or bus stop, or a long joke with a terrible punchline!
+Text mitchell at 830-255-7423 if you’d like a ride there, a ride home, company walking to or from your car or bus stop, or an arbitrary quote from a good YA novel!